omniwired/cosmos-sdk-weighted-governance/readme.md

 ## A Word About Democracy... and Staking

 You know, it's funny how we've recreated the same old power dynamics in blockchain governance.
 Core contributors get 2x voting weight because apparently writing code makes you twice as wise about network decisions.
 Validators get 1.5x because running servers is apparently worth more than just holding tokens.
-It's like we've invented digital aristocracy, but with better documentation and open-source transparency! 😄
+It's like we've invented digital aristocracy, but with better documentation and open-source transparency!

 As for the vesting restrictions on staking - well, someone had to be the fun police and make sure people can't stake tokens they don't technically own yet.
 Think of it as blockchain parental controls: "No, you can't stake your allowance until it's actually yours!"
 But hey, at least the smart contracts are impartial enforcers, unlike that one friend who always changes the rules mid-game.

 ## Technical Specifications

 ### Dependencies
-- **Cosmos SDK**: v0.53.3 (latest stable with security patches)
+- **Cosmos SDK**: v0.53.3 (latest stable)
 - **CometBFT**: v0.38.x (Tendermint consensus)
 - **IBC**: v8.x (Inter-Blockchain Communication)
-- **Collections**: Latest (efficient state management)
+- **Collections**: Latest (state management framework)

 ### Module Specifications
 - **State Management**: Collections-based with optimized indexing